Snow and ice warnings out in force as flooding expected in more than 70 areas - see full list | LBC

 The Environment Agency has urged the public to remain vigilant amid the ongoing flood risk.

-On Saturday night there were 74 flood warnings and 163 flood alerts in place across England.
+On Saturday night there were 74 flood warning, meaning flooding is expected, and 163 flood alerts, meaning flooding is possible.

 Jonathan Day, flood duty manager at the Environment Agency, said that although around 330 homes and businesses had been flooded, they had managed to protect more than 24,000 others.